-If the consultant or a specialty sub-consultant requires additional testing to determine the cost of forecasted repairs, modifications and/or replacements related to the pre-existing elements, then this testing must be reported at the same level of detail as the required testing.
+If the consultant or a specialty sub-consultant6 requires additional testing to determine the cost of forecasted repairs, modifications and/or replacements related to the pre-existing elements, then this testing must be reported at the same level of detail as the required testing.

-&lt;sup>6 Specialty sub-consultants are individuals or entities who have acquired detailed, specialized knowledge and experience in the design, evaluation, operation, repair or operation of the components involved in their field of expertise.
+6Specialty sub-consultants are individuals or entities who have acquired detailed, specialized knowledge and experience in the design, evaluation, operation, repair or operation of the components involved in their field of expertise.
 Examples are environmental specialists and heritage specialists.